 A key reason to own precious metals is to hedge against risk, so storing metal with a risky counterparty should be avoided.
 Many reputable storage providers offer insured storage.
 Most precious metals ETFs store underlying metal at bullion banks such as HSBC or JP Morgan.
 As demonstrated in 2008, even the largest financial institutions are exposed in a market calamity.
 In certain situations, bullion banks are also permitted to use sub-custodians for storage which introduces another layer of unquantifiable risk.

 Mitigate counterparty risk by selecting trustworthy and reputable storage facilities.
 For ETFs and closed-end funds, avoid storage custodians which are subsidiaries of levered financial institutions.

-Direct investment in coins and bars is the easiest way to take physical delivery but there are trade-offs such as mark-ups and the cumbersome nature of traveling to a dealer and then choosing the resting place for the metal, such as a safety deposit box.
-Most prominent bullion ETFs do not permit the average investor to take physical delivery of underlying metal – this flexibility is reserved only for a limited number of Authorized Participants (mostly bullion banks) selected by the ETF to support creation of new units.
-Some closed-end funds allow investors to take physical delivery of underlying metal.
+Direct investment in coins and bars is the easiest way to take physical delivery but there are trade-offs, such as mark-ups and the cumbersome nature of traveling to a dealer and then choosing the resting place for the metal, such as a safety deposit box.
+Most prominent bullion ETFs do not permit the average investor to take physical delivery of the underlying metal — this flexibility is reserved only for a limited number of Authorized Participants (mostly bullion banks) selected by the ETF to support creation of new units.
+Some closed-end funds allow investors to take physical delivery of the underlying metal.